UniversityInternationalComing to Hannover

 • Citizens of EU countries, EEA nationals and Swiss nationals

 Citizens of EU member states can move freely within the European Union.
 Therefore, they only require an identity card or passport to enter Germany.
-In this case, a visa is not necessary.
+A visa is not necessary.

 If you intend to stay in Germany for more than 90 days, you must have adequate financial resources to cover living expenses during this period.
 Moreover, sufficient health insurance coverage is required.